apache/calcite/site/_docs/reference.md

 * Interval literals may only use time units
   YEAR, MONTH, DAY, HOUR, MINUTE and SECOND.
-In certain [conformance levels]({{ site.apiRoot }}/org/apache/calcite/sql/validate/SqlConformance.html#allowPluralTimeUnits--), we also allow their plurals, YEARS, MONTHS, DAYS, HOURS, MINUTES and SECONDS.
+In certain [conformance levels]({{ site.apiRoot }}/org/apache/calcite/sql/validate/SqlConformance.html#allowPluralTimeUnits--), we also allow their plurals, YEARS, MONTHS, WEEKS, DAYS, HOURS, MINUTES and SECONDS.

 ### Non-scalar types